 Various utilities for exchanging files between systems such as ftp, rsync, NFS, etc. rely on time_t or the formatted date/time string, or both.
 Prior experience with the "right" zoneinfo files has already resulted in strange behaviors.
 Although these strange behaviors mean that no attempt may be made to fix the past, it remains possible to fix the future.

 In a heterogeneous computing environment the notion of hacking the zoneinfo files and/or using the "right" zoneinfo files is a system management nightmare.
 This would only be likely to be used in a closed environment where the operational systems must avoid leap seconds yet also must match official time in formatted date/time strings.
-Whereas the scheme described on this page demonstrates that it is possible to retain mean solar time while not having leap seconds in the broadcasts, the only feasible way to get universal vendor cooperation would be for the ITU-R to change the name of the broadcast time scale and let UTC become the responsibility of the IERS.
+Whereas the scheme described on this page demonstrates that it is possible to retain mean solar time while not having leap seconds in the broadcasts, the only feasible way to get universal vendor cooperation would be for the ITU-R to change the name of the broadcast time scale (as the new underlying basis for POSIX time) and let UTC become the responsibility of the IERS (as a new variety of time zone).

 The ITU-R is an international regulatory body.
 It produces recommendations which are proprietary documents that may not be openly distributed.
 The ITU-R is not required to describe implementation details nor to demonstrate interoperability before they adopt their recommendations.
 Implementation and interoperability are Somebody Else's Problem.
 The ITU-R structure is not conducive to open discussions of the details of leap seconds.